 More tutorials are available here.

 Now we are ready for a "course".
-The best one is this free video course on edX which will explain all the concepts in detail.
+The best one is this free course on edX which will explain all the concepts in detail.
 Complete it as far as you can.
 Remember to try things out.
 Coding, like swimming, can only be learnt by doing.

 You can join other parents going through this syllabus in our Slack group. :-)